 An overbooked plane can be a mixed blessing.
 If you're the type of traveler who loves to reap the rewards of forfeiting your seat, an overbooked plane means a chance to rack up meal coupons and flight vouchers.
-If not, you could find yourself involuntarily scrambling for an alternate route to your business meeting in Baltimore.
+If not, you could find yourself involuntarily scrambling for an alternate route to your vacation home in Miami.

 Whatever your goal -- to be bumped or not to be bumped -- we've got a strategy for you.

 To be bumped from a flight is to be denied a seat on a plane when you have a confirmed reservation.
 It results from overbooking, an airline practice designed to fill the empty seats that no-show passengers leave behind.
 The more popular a route, the more likely the flight is to be oversold.
 Keep in mind that passengers ticketed on flights canceled due to bad weather are not eligible for bumping benefits.
 The Department of Transportation requires commercial airlines flying 30 passengers or more and originating in the United States to seek out volunteers before bumping anyone.

 Such volunteers can receive lucrative rewards, from cash to free air vouchers.
 In general, the longer the delay, the better the pay-off, and if the airline cannot secure enough volunteers to forfeit their seats the first time around, the pay-off will generally increase as the flight nears take-off time and the airline grows more desperate to empty seats.
 Some airlines will even offer meals, free drink coupons, free headsets on the next flight, an upgrade to first class or admission into the swanky airline clubs.

 The Transportation Department closely monitors bumping and issues frequent reports helpful for travelers serious about getting or not getting bumped from a flight.
 Click here to see the most recent statistics.

 1. First, determine which flights are most likely to be overbooked: